digital-asset/daml-finance/docs/source/overview/building-applications.rst

    :alt: A diagram shows two sections: the Customer Application and Daml Finance.
 Both sections
          contain boxes separating an interface and implementation layer in each.
 The customer application interface and implementation boxes are annotated with the number 1.
-These boxes are conntected to the Daml Finance interface layer through an arrow, annotated with the number 2.
+These boxes are connected to the Daml Finance interface layer through an arrow, annotated with the number 2.
 Another box in the Customer Application, containing "UI / Integrations / Triggers", is connected to the interface layers of the Customer Application and Daml Finance, annotated with the number 3.
 A box in the Customer Application containing "Setup